Gulgong: Museums

-Gulgong Holtermann Museum is a community project and a museum space located in gold rush town of Gulgong, New South Wales.
-Two of the town's earliest buildings, also featured on Australian ten-dollar note (see The Greatest Wonder) renovated and extended, house an interactive educational and tourist facility based on the UNESCO listed Holtermann Collection – photographs taken for Bernhardt Holtermann during the "roaring days" in the 1870s.
+Gulgong Holtermann Museum is a community project and a museum space located in Gulgong.
+Two of the town's earliest buildings, The Greatest Wonder of the World and American Tobacco Warehouse and Fancy Goods Emporium, house an interactive educational and tourist facility based on the UNESCO listed Holtermann collection of photographs commissioned by Bernhardt Holtermann during the "roaring days" of the 1870s.